-The University Guidance Centre (UGC) is responsible for providing advice and support for senior secondary students who are planning to or are in the process of applying for universities.
-The department also deals with all outgoing reference letters, testimonials, and academic records for all PLKCKY students.
+The University Guidance Centre (UGC) is responsible for providing guidance and support to senior secondary students on post-secondary opportunities and planning.
+The department is also responsible for all outgoing letters of reference, testimonials, and academic records for all PLKCKY students.
 All official documents are reviewed and signed by Dr. Lai Siu Ling, Head Principal of the School.

-1. Guidance for IGCSE and IB Options Selection
+1. Guidance for IGCSE and IB Course Selection

 The UGC is a great resource to seek when students are considering their IGCSE and IB subject lists.
-Universities in different countries set varying public examination requirements for their applicants.
-Therefore, students are encouraged to speak with our guidance counsellors about their desired higher education paths before making decisions on their options.
-Parents who would like to learn more about the university admission requirements and the application process are also welcomed to make appointments with our counsellors.
+As each university set varying public examination requirements, students are encouraged to speak with a guidance counsellor to find out if their course selections are suitable for their desired university or programme choice.
+Parents are also welcomed to make appointments with us to learn more about the university admission requirements and the application process.